fastai/fastai/docs/develop.md

     python tools\run-after-git-clone

+Note that if you work on `fastai/fastai_docs` repository as well, you need to run that script once too in the directory of that repository upon cloning it.

 #### after-git-clone #1: a mandatory notebook strip out

 Currently we only store `source` code cells under git (and a few extra fields for documentation notebooks).
 If you would like to commit or submit a PR, you need to confirm to that standard.